Wesley-Ryan/Mo-Data-Mo-Problems/README.md

 ### 99 problems and Data turned out to be all of them…

-At our stakeholder meeting it was brought to attention by one of the data science engineers the model used to categorize the data of the current incidents in production was “immature”,we could say.
+At our stakeholder meeting it was brought to attention by one of the data science engineers the model used to categorize the data of the current incidents in production was “immature”, we could say.
 We might have also said all of the current data was miscatorgized and meaningless, but let’s stick with immature.
 After a few umms and awws… a little coffee and some more discussion the solution was to run the production data through the new model.
 We would Recategorize all the data according to this model, update the data disclaimers and thus the project would move forward.

 <img width='100%' style="width:100%" src="https://github.com/Wesley-Ryan/Mo-Data-Mo-Problems/blob/new/assets/Fine.gif ">